Earth's Moon is the only place beyond Earth where humans have set foot.

 FAQ: What is a Lunar Eclipse?

-During a lunar eclipse, Earth comes between the Sun and the Moon, blocking the sunlight falling on the Moon.
+During a lunar eclipse, Earth comes between the Sun and the Moon, blocking the sunlight from falling on the Moon.
 There are two kinds of lunar eclipses:

 - A total lunar eclipse occurs when the Moon and Sun are on opposite sides of Earth.

 - A partial lunar eclipse happens when only part of Earth's shadow covers the Moon.

 During some stages of a lunar eclipse, the Moon can appear reddish.
 This is because the only remaining sunlight reaching the Moon at that point is from around the edges of the Earth, as seen from the Moon's surface.
 From there, an observer during an eclipse would see all Earth's sunrises and sunsets at once.

-Our lunar neighbor has inspired stories since the first humans looked up at the sky and saw its grey, cratered surface.
+Our lunar neighbor has inspired stories since the first humans looked up at the sky and saw its gray, cratered surface.
 Some observers saw among the craters the shape of a person's face, so stories refer to a mysterious "man in the Moon."
 Hungrier observers compared the craters to cheese and dreamed of an entire sphere made of delicious dairy products.

 The Moon made its film debut in a 1902 black and white silent French film called "Le Voyage Dans la Lune" ("A Trip to the Moon").
 And a year before astronauts walked on the Moon, "2001: A Space Odyssey" (1968) told the story of astronauts on an outpost on the Moon.
 Decades later, it is still widely regarded as one of the best science fiction movies ever made.